graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 }
 ```

+The new `Read` and `Deserialize` methods of the `Newtonsoft.Json` implementation
+will default to reading dates as strings unless configured otherwise in the settings.

 ### 17. The `WriteToStringAsync` extension methods have been removed.

 Please use the `Serialize()` method of an `IGraphQLTextSerializer` implementation.